Bradders81/vino/README.md

 *"I want a website that I can navigate easily.”
 “I want to be able to have my own profile.”
-“I want to be able to filter between search results” “I want to be able to leave a review and read reviews of other users” “I want to be able to delete my review”
+“I want to be able to search for the wines I want results” "I want to be able to look for wines by color (red, white, rose) “I want to be able to leave a review and read reviews of other users” "I want to be able to amend my profile information"
-"I want to be able to amend and delete my profile information" “I want to be able to use the site on mobile devices”*
+“I want to be able to use the site on mobile devices”*

+### Owner
+*"I want to be be able to add and update products"
+"I want to be able to take payment online"
+"I want to be able to receive online orders*

 ____
-# Current Position of the Project

-Due to personal reasons I have not been able to complete the work on this project before the submission deadline.
-The development site works better than the deployed site which has a bug with the user profile.
-This results in an error for most of the functionality, given the relationships between the models.
-There is currently more functionality in development, if the server is run from gitpod.

-Credit:
-I have followed the the Code Institute Boutique Ado Project very closely, especially with the checkout and profile app.
-My initial profile app seem to encounter some corruption with the database and given the my limited time I had to create another profile app from scratch 'Profiles' is therefore not used and the one used is 'Profiles1'.
-At this stage I have not removed the old Profiles app.
-I have not yet removed the old Profile App

 ## UX